nkoppa/nkoppa.github.io/index.md

 India is widely considered as one of the world’s most vulnerable countries to extreme heat.
 Major heatwaves in 1998, 2010, and 2015 resulted in thousands of recorded deaths (Azhar et al., 2014; Pattanaik et al., 2017).
 And importantly, many of the country’s hottest months occur before the summer monsoon arrives, creating conditions that can be dangerous for outdoor workers, vulnerable populations, and agricultural operations.
 These events have prompted growing concern that climate change may be reshaping not only how hot India becomes, but also when dangerous heat arrives and how it varies across regions.

 Given the diversity of climates across India—from Himalayan states to coastal regions to densely populated plains—it is valuable to understand how heat conditions are evolving at a regional scale, not just nationally.
-This project uses more than forty years of ERA5-Land reanalysis data to characterize pre-monsoon or summer heat across Indian states and to examine long-term changes in intensity, extremes, and seasonal timing.
+This analysis uses more than forty years of ERA5-Land reanalysis data to characterize pre-monsoon month heat across Indian states and to examine long-term changes in intensity, extremes, and seasonal timing.
+Specifically, this study tries to answer the following research question: How have pre-monsoon temperatures, extreme hot days, and the timing of extreme heat changed across Indian states between 1980 and 2023?
 Rather than focusing on formal heatwave classification systems, the analysis highlights simple and intuitive indicators such as maximum temperature, extreme hot days, and the first occurrence of severe heat each year.

 **Data and Methods**